Home » Recipe Index » Air Fryer Recipes

 Collage of in-process images (mahi mahi and breading in bowls, mahi mahi being breaded, and raw breaded mahi mahi

 STEP FOUR: One at a time, dip each fillet in the panko mixture, then place in a single layer in the air fryer basket.
-Spritz with cooking oil using an oil sprayer.
+Spritz them with cooking oil using an oil sprayer.

 Raw breaded mahi mahi in the air fryer

-STEP FIVE: Cook for 12-15 minutes, flipping the fillets halfway through the cook time.
+STEP FIVE: Cook the fish for 12-15 minutes, flipping them halfway through the cooking time.
+The serve with lemon wedges, if desired.

 Cooked mahi mahi in the air fryer with a golden brown crusting